cloudcmd/blog/_posts/2014-08-29-cloud-commander-v1.2.0.md

 During time between releases a lot work was done about decomposition of server side.

 On the way a lot modules where made and published on npm.
 We will talk about it today.
-Another big changes was with config, and a little bit new features would be to.
+Another big changes was with config, and a little bit new features would be too.

 ## Buffer

 Let's start from buffer.
 If you use one panel (on mobile device, for example) from now, you could copy and move files and folders.
-You could do it in two panels to by using menu or hot keys `Ctrl + x`, `Ctrl + c`, `Ctrl + v`, `Ctrl + z`.
+You could do it in two panels too by using menu or hot keys `Ctrl + x`, `Ctrl + c`, `Ctrl + v`, `Ctrl + z`.